arquicanedo/barbecueboss/README.md

 ## What's New

+1.2.1 -
+- adds support for Venu 2S

 1.2.0 -
 - icons and cook times are preserved from the last session
 - support for 416x416 pixel devices (epix, D2Air, D2 Mach 1, Venu 2, Venu 2 Plus)